What Does It Mean to Have an Outside General Counsel?

 The second advantage is prevention.
 Legal problems rarely announce themselves in advance.
 An attorney who is involved in the business on an ongoing basis can identify issues before they escalate — a contract clause that will cause problems at renewal, an employment practice that creates wage-and-hour exposure, a governance gap that will matter if the company raises capital or faces a dispute among owners.
 Reactive legal work is almost always more expensive than proactive legal work.

 The third advantage is cost structure.
 Outside general counsel relationships are typically structured as monthly retainers, hourly arrangements, or a combination — tailored to the volume and nature of the company's legal needs.
-Either way, the cost is predictable and far below the fully loaded expense of an in-house attorney.
-For most small and mid-size businesses, the structure provides access to the same quality of legal judgment that larger companies receive from in-house counsel, at a fraction of the cost.
+Either way, the cost is predictable and far below the fully loaded expense of an in-house attorney, which for a mid-level in-house counsel in the New York metropolitan area routinely exceeds $200,000 annually when salary, benefits, and overhead are included.
+For most small and mid-size businesses, an OGC arrangement provides equivalent legal judgment at a fraction of that cost.

 When Disputes Arise